keithalewis/fms_sqlite/README.md

 ### `sqlite::iterable`

-A statement _iterable_ is a generalization of a null terminated pointer.
+An _iterable_ is a generalization of a null terminated pointer.
 It uses `explicit operator bool() const` to detect when it is done.
 Values are extracted using `operator*()` and advanced to the next value with `operator++()`.